metalcarratt/ministry/study/wedmtg/assurance-security-joy-salvation-1.md

 # The assurance of salvation

+> That if you confess with your mouth Jesus as Lord and believe in your heart that God has raised Him from the dead, you will be saved;

+Rom.
+10:9

 If you recently have had the experience of receiving Christ, you may have had times when you doubted the reality of that experience; that is, you may have questioned whether you were really saved.
 Without the real assurance of salvation as a solid foundation, it is difficult for a new Christian to grow and experience the deeper things of the Christian life.
 Nevertheless, the Bible says it is possible to know absolutely, unreservedly, that you are a saved person.
 How can this be?
 Let us read 1 John 5:13:

 > I have written these things to you that you may know that you have eternal life, to you who believe into the name of the Son of God.